braaannigan/braaannigan.github.io/_posts/2022-10-21-polars-index.markdown

 ---
 layout: post
-title:  "Polars doesn't have an index but what if you want one.
-Or many."
+title:  "Polars doesn't have an index but what if you want one?
+Or many?"
 date:   2022-10-11 11:35:24 +0200
 categories: software
 ---